Thermoelectric performance of Ni-Au metallic alloys determined by resonant scattering: COMPUTATIONAL METHODS

-In studies of thermoelectric properties, two approaches were used.
-First, in combination with the KKR-CPA method and the Kubo-Greenwood formalism \cite{Kubo1957,Greenwood1958,Butler1985,Swihart1986}, the transport function $\sigma(E)$ was calculated in SPR-KKR \cite{Ebert2019TheMunich,Ebert2011CalculatingApplications,Kdderitzsch2011,Popescu2017}.
-That allows us to study the electron scattering effects induced by the chemical disorder and obtain the absolute values of conductivity and thermopower in a parameter-free way (with the electron-phonon scattering effects neglected).
 To show how resonant scattering is important here, we also performed calculations using Boltzmann transport theory in the constant relaxation time approximation (CRTA), as implemented in the {\sc BoltzTrap} code \cite{boltztrap}.
 The electronic structure used in the CRTA calculation was obtained from supercell calculations using the all-electron full potential augmented plane wave method plus local orbitals (APW+lo), within the package {\sc WIEN2k} \cite{wien2k,Blaha2020WIEN2k:Solids}.
 These calculations also included the spin-orbit interaction.
 To simulate the alloy structure, a 3$\times$3$\times$3 supercell was constructed, $\mathrm{Ni_{11}Au_{16}}$, corresponding to $\mathrm{Ni_{0.407}Au_{0.593}}$ and using the experimental lattice parameter \cite{Garmroudi2023}.
 In case of self-consistent cycle and eigenvalue calculations, a dense grid of nearly $\sim1.9\cdot 10^{5}$ $\vb{k}$-points per primitive cell was used, with a total energy convergence of $10^{-4}$~Ry.
 The muffin tin radii were set at 1.322~\AA\ with valence and core separation of $–6$ Ry.